jaimefps/super-container-experiments/README.md

 The above file is an example of a "reducer": a function-file that is responsible for managing some aspect of the Store.
 In this tutorial, the reducer will be responsible for managing a boolean.

-Note the default value in the function's parameter for the `state = true`
+Note the default value in the function's parameter where `state = true`

 ```javascript